Budibase/budibase/README.md

 <br /><br />

 ### Load data or start from scratch
 Budibase pulls in data from multiple sources, including MongoDB, CouchDB, PostgreSQL, MySQL, Airtable, S3, DynamoDB, or a REST API.
-And unlike other platforms, with Budibase you can start from scratch and create business apps with no data sources.
-[Request new data sources](https://github.com/Budibase/budibase/discussions?discussions_q=category%3AIdeas).
+And unlike other platforms, with Budibase you can start from scratch and create business apps with no datasources.
+[Request new datasources](https://github.com/Budibase/budibase/discussions?discussions_q=category%3AIdeas).

 <p align="center">
   <img alt="Budibase data" src="https://res.cloudinary.com/daog6scxm/image/upload/v1636970242/Out%20of%20beta%20launch/data_n1tlhf.png">